adrianmrit/quickie/docs/source/introduction.rst

 While Quickie allows to run tasks defined between a project, sometimes it is useful to have tasks defined globally and run them from anywhere. `quickie-runner-global <https://pypi.org/project/quickie-runner-global/>`_ is a package that allows to do just that.

-This is a wrapper around `quickie-runner` that will add a separate `qckg` command, thus not conflicting with `qck`.
+This is a wrapper around `quickie-runner` that will add a separate `qkg` command, thus not conflicting with `qk`.
 Tasks in this case need to be defined at `~/Quickie`.

 You can do this install for your default Python installation, or use `pipx <https://pipx.pypa.io/stable/>`_ to create an isolated